 Sweet Flag, Premium Whole (acorus americanus)

-Harvested in pristine locations by Indigenous families.
+Harvested by Indigenous families in pristine locations in Canada.

 ENGLISH COMMON NAME: Standard: Sweetflag Rat root, Wiikkaii, Weegas, Acore, Bitterroot

 Sweet flag is found across southern Canada, in the Northeast and upper Midwest.
 Taxonomically speaking, this plant has caused much confusion in North America.
 Two separate species now grow here: Acorus calamus, an introduced sterile triploid, and Acorus americanus, a native fertile diploid.
 The species can be easily identified by the distinct ribs on the leaves.
 Acorus calamus has one midrib and Acorus americanus have several.
 Interestingly, the distribution of Indigenous tribes reported to use Acorus americanus corresponds to the range of the native species.
 Disjunct populations of Sweetflag have been noted to occur in areas that are often near old village sites and camping areas.

 Some strains of Acorus calamus are thought to contain the carcinogenic chemical β-asarone.
 Recent work indicates the diploid strain Acorus americanus does not contain this chemical.
 Health Canada warns that any kind of use of Acorus without the supervision of an informed physician may be hazardous.

 Sweetflag has a long history of use in all parts of the world where it can be found.
 The richly fragrant leaves were woven into baskets or strewn across the floors of common areas inside dwellings.
 The scent of Sweetflag is considered to be very uplifting and has been used in aromatherapy to help combat depression and anxiety.